DataDog/kics/documentation/rules/terraform/aws/role_with_privilege_escalation_by_actions_iam_AttachRolePolicy.md

   id: "f465fff1-0a0f-457d-aa4d-1bddb6f204ff"
   display_name: "Role With Privilege Escalation By Actions 'iam:AttachRolePolicy'"
   cloud_provider: "aws"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "MEDIUM"
   category: "Access Control"
 ---
 ## Metadata

-**Name:** `aws/role_with_privilege_escalation_by_actions_iam_AttachRolePolicy`

-**Query Name** `Role With Privilege Escalation By Actions 'iam:AttachRolePolicy'`

 **Id:** `f465fff1-0a0f-457d-aa4d-1bddb6f204ff`

 **Cloud Provider:** aws

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** Medium

 **Category:** Access Control

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy#policy)

-## Description
+### Description

  Granting an IAM role permission to perform `iam:AttachRolePolicy` with `Resource = "*"` allows the role to attach any policy to any role in the AWS environment, including itself.
 This enables privilege escalation, as a user or process with this permission can grant themselves full administrative privileges or access beyond what was originally intended.
 If left unaddressed, such a configuration could lead to unauthorized access, data breaches, or full compromise of the AWS account.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy#policy)

 ## Compliant Code Examples